U.S. National Institutes of Health

 NCI Division of Cancer Treatment and Diagnosis

 The Division of Cancer Treatment and Diagnosis (DCTD) focuses its activities on developing novel diagnostics and therapies for cancer.
-DCTD staff members, along with colleagues throughout the National Cancer Institute (NCI), academia, and industry, are working together to generate a seamless pipeline of biomarkers and therapeutics that runs the gamut from initial efforts in discovery through late-stage clinical trials.
+DCTD staff members, along with colleagues throughout the National Cancer Institute (NCI), academia, and industry, are working to generate a seamless pipeline of biomarkers and therapeutics that runs the gamut from initial efforts in drug discovery through late-stage clinical trials.
 New cancer imaging techniques play a critical role in support of this pipeline as advances in image-guided diagnosis and image-guided therapies continue to emerge.

 DCTD Research Interests